University's New Employee Orientation Program: Full-Time Faculty & Staff

 - Staff - New Employee Orientation: Sessions are normally conducted on a weekly basis and held in the Office of Human Resources Training room.
 New staff employees should report to Carrington room 118 first on their orientation day.
 New staff employees are notified of their attendance date for orientation through their supervisors by the Office of Human Resources.
 Employees should bring the following items with them to orientation for completing their paperwork: a voided check for the Direct Deposit Enrollment Form know their office building name, room number, and office telephone number.
 Also, if they are purchasing dependent insurance coverage, they need to have the birth dates and social security numbers for their dependents.

-- Faculty - New Employee Orientation: The HR New Faculty Orientation sessions are conducted in August the week prior to the start of the fall semester as part of the New Faculty Orientation Process.
+- Faculty - New Employee Orientation: The Human Resources New Faculty Orientation sessions are conducted in August the week prior to the start of the fall semester as part of the New Faculty Orientation Process.
 Additional sessions are conducted periodically throughout the year as needed to support new faculty starting mid year or mid semester.
 Please refer to this site for additional information and resources.

 The HR session will provide important information regarding the Faculty Retirement Plan called CURP (College and University Retirement Plan).
 New faculty should attend the Human Resources New Faculty Orientation session and bring the following items with them to orientation for completing their paperwork: a voided check for the Direct Deposit Enrollment Form; know their office building name, room number, and office telephone number; and if they are purchasing dependent coverage for their insurance to have the birth dates and social security numbers for their dependents.
 If new faculty have not completed their Form I9 Employment Eligibility Verification at their departments prior to the Human Resources orientation session; they should bring the appropriate documents to the orientation session so they can complete the employment form on site with the Office of Human Resources.